-Ever longed to be the person that could make a love connection with almost anyone?
+How to make a love connection with almost anyone.

 It’s called the art of human validation.
 And it’s listening like I’ve never done it before.
 I just didn’t know how.